HomeTrue North Blog

 View of Toronto's Distillery District

-11. Bus Travel
+11. Bus Tours

 A hop-on-hop-off bus tour is a great way to see the city and get around to all the different attractions.
 It's also a great option if you're short on time and want to see as much as possible.
 Visitors can get on and off the bus at different stops and visit the attractions that interest them.
-The bus tour provides a commentary on the history and culture of the city, making it a great way to learn about Toronto while seeing the sights.
-The bus tour covers all the main attractions in the city and provides a convenient way to get around.
+The bus tour provides commentary on the history and culture of the city, making it a great way to learn about Toronto while seeing the sights.
+The bus tour covers all the main attractions in the city and is a convenient way to get around.

 Hop on hop off bus in Toronto